Use: The best backpacking water filter for camping and hiking

 I’d be lying in this Steripen Adventurer review if I was to say that this product is 100% perfect and there are a number of areas that are worth considering before you invest.

-However, in the two and a half years that I’ve been using this backpacking water filter, the problems have genuinely never been enough to make me regret buying this Steripen.
+However, in the four and a half years that I’ve been using this backpacking water filter, the problems have genuinely never been enough to make me regret buying this Steripen.

 Things to Consider